 When worker influx from outside Sint Maarten is considered, preparation of accommodation of workers must be considered.
 Because of the damage caused by Hurricane Irma, there is a shortage of affordable accommodation on Sint Maarten.
 Contractors for major works will be asked to arrange suitable accommodation for workers coming from outside the country.
 This could take the form of temporary housing facilities or arrangements made with hotels/guest houses.
-The accommodation must provide workers with adequate toilet and shower facilities, beds and space for their personal effects.
+The accommodation must provide workers with adequate sanitary facilities, beds and space for their personal effects.
 Workers must be provided with return tickets to ensure that they can return to the place from which they were hired.

-4.5.6.2.
-Community Engagement and Consultation
+4.4.5.3Community Engagement and Consultation

-In addition to the measures indicated in Table 4-1, contractors must prepare a community communication and consultation plan to ensure stakeholders are aware of the works and impacts and how to access the grievance procedure.
+In addition to the measures indicated in Table 4-1, contractors must prepare a Community Communication and Consultation plan to ensure stakeholders are aware of the works and impacts and how to access the grievance procedure.

-4.5.6.3.
-Code of Conduct
+4.4.5.4 Code of Conduct